 Seven is the typical age to receive First Communion.
 This requirement may be waived at the discretion of the Pastor in consultation with the child's parents and the First Communion teacher.

-At Christ the King, we utilize the Signs of Grace curriculum from the Augustine Insititute to prepare our youth to receive their first communion and reconciliation.
-You are Loved includes eight sessions.
-Each presents the teachings of the Church on the Sacrament of the Eucharist with a focus on helping the children understand intellectually, spiritually, and emotionally that the Sacrament of First Holy Communion is a real encounter with Jesus Christ who desires to unite himself to us at the deepest levels of our humanity.
+At Christ the King, we prepare our communicants using the Catechesis of The Good Shepherd program, which is based on two pillars: Scripture and Liturgy.
+The catechist and child immerse themselves in Scripture to ponder who God is, His love for us, His Kingdom, and how we are to live in that Kingdom.
+By lifting up specific aspects of the Liturgy for the child, the catechist helps them to understand the depth of the Mass and to better participate in the life of the Church that Jesus Himself founded.
+The child will receive amazing lessons on the Church and on the Sacrament of the Eucharist with a focus on helping the children understand intellectually, spiritually, and emotionally that the Sacrament of First Holy Communion is a real encounter with Jesus Christ who desires to unite himself to us at the deepest levels of our humanity.